j2store/userguide/using_the_migration_tool.md

 Once generated, click Edit against each variant and then enter the SKU, Price and Stock.

 #### 3.2 Downloadable products
-The tool will migrate all the data of your downlodable products.
-There are few changes in the structure of the downlodable products in J2Store Version 3.
+The tool will migrate all the data of your downloadable products.
+There are few changes in the structure of the downloadable products in J2Store Version 3.

 ##### 3.2.1 Download Limit
 Earlier, download limit was set against each file.
 But now, the limit is set per product.
 Plus, there is an expiry control.